hndoss/hndoss.github.io/_posts/2019-11-24-ansible-and-terraform-automated-deployments.md

 # Tool: Terraform
 [Terraform](https://www.terraform.io/index.html) is just magic.
 It is a fantastic tool created by [Hashicorp](https://www.hashicorp.com), for building, changing, and versioning infrastructure safely and efficiently.

 For creating a development environment in GCP I needed several resources:
 - Variables
-- Provider
+- A Provider
-- Google Compute Instance
+- A Google Compute Instances
-- Firewall
+- A Firewall
-- Bucket
+- A Bucket
-- Dns Record
+- DNS Records

 ---
 ## Variables
-It's better not to have static configuration as much as possible.
-With variables, your infrastructure can be flexible enough to change without making your Ops team cry.
-For example, the name of the resources can depend on variables, in that way, it is easier to reutilize the code by just changing the values.
+It's better to reduce static configurations as much as possible.
+Variables are a nice way to reduce their rigidness and make them more flexible—flexible enough to admit change without making your Ops team cry.
+For example, the names of resources can depend on variables; in that way, it is easy to reutilize the code by just changing the values.
 ```
 # vars.tf